 Its future may not be as bright as the signature orange on the vertical stabilizer and nacelles of its aircraft, but low-fare carrier EasyJet may be on the verge of emerging from its financial turbulence of last year.
 At least that's the view of analysts at Credit Suisse First Boston (CSFB), who note that "for the first time, we are hopeful that [fiscal 2005 earnings per share] may prove to be the bottom."
 For EasyJet investors, 2004 tested their patience.
 The stock price was marching ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EasyJet Stock May Have Turned The Corner".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EasyJet Stock May Have Turned The Corner".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.